open-source-tabletop/openfire-gm-dark-millennium/shadow-war/sw-army-list-infernals.md

 ### Infernal Fiends

+> Infernal Fiends are driven by a primal desire for violence and bloodshed.
+They wield deadly weapons such as dreadspears, baleful axes, and infernal whips, forged in the demonic realms using dark arts.

 | Model Name             | Mov | Skl | Def | Str | Cmd | HP  | Special Rules                    |
 | :--------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :------------------------------- |
 | Infernal Fiend         | 6   | 7   | 8   | 3   | 4   | 9   |                                  |